Study: Factors that affect the ability to work in people with metastatic cancer

 - Do I qualify for disability benefits?
 Are there people who can help me apply?

 - NCT03572374: Talking to Employers and Medical Staff About Breast Cancer Treatment and Your Job (TEAMWORK Study).
-The purpose of the TEAMWork study is to learn more about how being treated for breast cancer affects patients' employment.
-Researchers are testing an early version of a mobile app called TEAMWork (Talking to Employers And Medical staff about Work) that is designed to help breast cancer patients keep their jobs during and after treatment.
+This study will learn more about how breast cancer treatment affects patients' employment.
+Researchers are testing an early version of the TEAMWork (Talking to Employers And Medical staff about Work) mobile app, which is designed to help breast cancer patients keep their jobs during and after treatment.

 - NCT02333604: Cancer Experience Registry.
-This is a web-based registry that distributes surveys to better understand the social, emotional, physical, financial and decision-making experiences of cancer patients and their caregivers.
+This web-based registry distributes surveys to better understand the social, emotional, physical, financial and decision-making experiences of cancer patients and their caregivers.

 - NCT04960787: Financial Navigation Program to Improve Understanding and Management of Financial Aspects of Cancer Care for Patients and Their Spouses.
-This clinical trial examines a financial navigation program in helping patients and their spouses understand and better manage the financial aspects of cancer care.
+This clinical trial examines a financial navigation program that helps patients and their spouses understand and better manage the financial aspects of cancer care.

 - NCT04931251: Addressing Cancer-Related Financial in Rural Oncology Care Settings.
-The purpose of this study is to conduct a financial navigation program in 5 rural and 4 non-rural oncology practices in North Carolina and evaluate the effects of financial navigation on patient outcomes, including financial and health-related quality of life.
+The study conducts a financial navigation program in 5 rural and 4 non-rural oncology practices in North Carolina.
+This study also evaluate the effects of financial navigation on patient outcomes, including financial toxicity and health-related quality of life.

 Updated: 04/04/2023